CASB architecture can either slow your workforce down, or secure access anywhere they go

 Now, let’s say you put a black box between your end users and their Gmail account.
 You just created a constricted pipe and made the whole user experience go downhill.
 It may not even be a black box, but a proxy sitting in a specific data center somewhere in Northern California.
 In the 90s, proxies grew like weeds and caused proxy fatigue for IT security.
 Now, these proxies are even worse in that they do not scale to the needs of your global and mobile workforce.
 A proxy between your end users and cloud apps can often be the weakest link in the chain.

-What good is adopting a cloud app that’s scalable and available if you constrain it with technology from the 90s?
+What good is adopting a cloud app that’s scalable and available if you constrain it with CASB security technology from the 90s?
 It’s both self-defeating and error-prone.

-So to answer the original question “does the architecture of your Cloud Access Security Broker (CASB) matter?,” the answer is YES.
-You need a cloud-native architecture that is deployed on the same infrastructure as your cloud app provider.
+You need cloud-native CASB architecture that is deployed on the same infrastructure as your cloud app provider.
 You don’t want something between your end user and a cloud app.
 You want a solution that uses APIs to works with your cloud app to enforce your security policy.

-For a true cloud-native security solution to protect your cloud apps and cloud-based emails, request your free trial of Cloud Access Monitor today.
+For a true cloud-native security solution to protect the data in and access to your cloud apps and cloud-based emails, check out ManagedMethods today!